15 Expats Talk about Health Insurance and Healthcare in Ecuador

 We asked expat moms who gave birth in Ecuador about their experiences and advice they have for other moms to be.
 They said:

 "Insist on taking a tour of the places where you could possibly have your child.
 Even if they refuse, (it's not Ecuadorian culture to allow tours in hospitals) try your best to see everything first and understand the conditions before your decision.
 All public hospitals offer free service for deliveries and C-sections, but since it's free they're usually packed with people.
 Be prepared ahead of time with everything you will need, but keep a close eye on what you bring in and what's going on around you.
 Things like baby shampoo, soap, a towel, and clothes are a MUST, because public hospitals won't provide any of it.
 If you don't bring soap or a towel, you will go home with a dirty baby with wet clothes because you had to dry it off with them.
 If you go to a clinic, be sure to know the circumstances of your labor and if it's absolutely necessary to have a C-Section if the doctor suggests it, because many have been deceived into the operation unnecessarily because it costs more than a normal delivery.
 Many doctors are just looking for more money.
 I'm not sure about the clinics in other cities, but at least in Otavalo, pain medication isn't given in clinics or in the hospital.
-Be prepared," explained one expat living in Otavalo.
+Be prepared," wrote a person living in Otavalo.

 Are healthcare services good in Ecuador?